Find Trade Colleges

 Other Metal & Plastic Patternmaker Job Titles

-In the United States, there were 3,400 jobs for Metal and Plastic Patternmaker in 2016.
+There were about 3,400 jobs for Metal and Plastic Patternmaker in 2016 (in the United States).
 There is little to no growth in job opportunities for Metal and Plastic Patternmaker.
-There will be an estimated 300 positions for Metal & Plastic Patternmaker per year.
+The BLS estimates 300 yearly job openings in this field.

 The states with the most job growth for Metal & Plastic Patternmaker are Florida, Nebraska, and Oregon.
 Watch out if you plan on working in Minnesota, North Carolina, or Kansas.
 These states have the worst job growth for this type of profession.